jundalisay/superb/content/en/research/poincare/physics/chapter-05.md

+---
+heading: Chapter 5
-CHAPTER 5: SOLUTIONS AND ELECTROLYTIC DISSOCIATION
+title: SOLUTIONS AND ELECTROLYTIC DISSOCIATION
+weight: 25
+description: Vaporization and fusion are not the only means by which the physical state of a body may be changed without modifying its chemical constitution
+image: "/covers/physics.jpg"
+author: Lucien Poincaré
+---

 § 1.
 SOLUTION